 As a no-fault state, Oklahoma allows either spouse to begin the process of ending their marriage without assigning blame or fault.
 The divorce process requires both parties to disclose their financial information, including all assets and debts.

 Many matters related to divorce can be negotiated between both parties.
 As long as those agreements are fair and lawful, a judge will generally sign off on those agreements as part of the final divorce decree.
-If the married couple has children under 18, the waiting period for divorce is 90 days.
-Otherwise, the waiting period is 10 days.

 Once a Decree of Dissolution of Marriage has been signed by a judge, the marriage is dissolved.
 Any orders in the decree, such as child support or custody orders, are court-enforceable, meaning both parties are lawfully required to follow those orders.

-Bundy Law can be there to help at every stage of the divorce process.
+Bundy can be there to help at every stage of the divorce process.
 Our firm includes Oklahoma City divorce attorneys recognized by leading organizations such as the International Academy of Family Lawyers and the American Academy of Matrimonial Lawyers.
 These credentials reflect their ability to handle complex, high-stakes, and even international family law cases.

 Whether you are going through a divorce that involves children or are an unmarried father seeking custody for the first time, legal representation matters.
 An Oklahoma City family law attorney can explain the state’s custody laws and your rights.
 Custody cases can quickly become emotional and contentious, which is why understanding the basics of custody rights is critical.